 Branded Search: The Clearest Signal Radio Produces

-A practical way to track this: pull 12 months of Google Search Console data for your brand terms before a radio flight launches.
+A practical way to track this: pull 12 months of Google Search Console data for your brand terms before a radio campaign launches.
 Establish a baseline.
 Run your campaign.
-Then watch what happens to branded query volume during and after the flight, and compare it to markets where you didn't advertise.
+Then watch what happens to branded query volume during and after the campaign, and compare it to markets where you didn't advertise.
 The lift, when radio is working, is usually visible within a few weeks.

 The Honest Limitations

-Here's where we'll say something most radio stations won't: attribution tools don't solve everything, and the data can be gamed if you want it to be.
+Here's where we'll say something most radio stations won't: measurement tools don't solve everything, and the data can be gamed if you want it to be.

-Foot traffic attribution, the claim that a radio spot drove someone into a store, requires geofencing technology to work, and the methodologies vary widely in quality.
+Foot traffic tracking — the claim that a radio spot drove someone into a store — requires location-tracking technology to work, and the methodologies vary widely in quality.
 Some studies conflate correlation with causation.
 A busy Saturday in retail isn't necessarily evidence that your Friday morning drive spots did the work.

 Branded search lift is genuine, but it can be confounded by other factors: a competitor running out of budget, a news story featuring your category, seasonal patterns.
-To trust the signal, you need to control for it, which means proper baseline measurement, ideally across geographically comparable markets where radio ran versus where it didn't.
+To trust the signal, you need to control for it — ideally across geographically comparable markets where radio ran versus where it didn't.

 The point isn't that measurement is impossible.
 It's that good measurement is hard, and anyone telling you otherwise is trying to sell you something.